Leeds School of Business

 - Business Leadership Certificate: The Business Leadership Certificate provides students with the foundations of theory and research on leadership, but emphasizes professional experiences such as mentoring, internships, and engaging in leadership roles.

-Website: Career Strategy, Leeds School of Business
+Website: Career Development, Leeds School of Business

 Office: KOBL 201